Time-inhomogeneous N-particle Branching Brownian Motion and the continuous random energy model: Proofs of complementary results

 \section{Proofs of complementary results}

-In this section we complete the proofs of all remaining statements from Section~\ref{sec:intro}, by showing Propositions~\ref{prop:main:gsdecreasing},~\ref{prop:endtimedistribution},~\ref{prop:main:detbranching} (the latter and~\eqref{eq:NBBM-NCREMidentity} implying Theorem~\ref{thm:crem}), and finally Theorem~\ref{thm:inhselec}.
+In this section we complete the proofs of all remaining statements from Section~\ref{sec:intro}, by showing Propositions~\ref{prop:main:gsdecreasing},~\ref{prop:endtimedistribution} and~\ref{prop:main:detbranching} (the latter and~\eqref{eq:NBBM-NCREMidentity} implying Theorem~\ref{thm:crem}).
+Moreover, in Theorem~\ref{thm:inhselec} below we present an extension of our results to the $N$-BBM with time-inhomogeneous selection.
 All of these are either obtained through refinements of arguments from the proof of Theorem~\ref{thm:main} presented before; or they are direct applications of Theorem~\ref{thm:main}, coupling propositions or other results from previous sections.
 Therefore, let us warn the reader that most of the upcoming proofs are not presented in full details.
 Indeed, the authors believe that understanding the pivotal arguments from the proof of Theorem~\ref{thm:main}, specifically Corollary~\ref{cor:coupling:N} and the main ideas from Sections~\ref{sec:LB}--\ref{sec:UB}, is vital before moving on to other results.
 Hence, the focus of this section is put on additional, new arguments which are to be combined with those presented before.